LauraL818/WDI_Project1/README.md

 # Long Shot

 No installation necessary.
-Follow this link to start playing (game link)
+Follow this link to start playing: http://laural818.github.io/WDI_Project1/

 ## Game Summary
 Put your sports knowledge to the test with the ultimate sports trivia game - Long Shot.
 Two players take turns answering a variety of sports questions until one player scores three goals and comes out victorious.